saurav-95-dev/Core-Java-and-Spring-MVC/README.md

 # TABLE OF CONTENTS -- SEQUENCE-WISE :

+--> PHASE -1 :

+-> ALL JAVA FUNDAMENTALS

 -> JAVA NEW FEATURES : LVTI , Sealed classes , Record classes.

 -> INTRODUCTION TO JUNIT : Architecture of JUNIT-5 , Structure of maven project and required dependencies for JUNIT-5